Roggired/stuffOnC/README.md

 # stuffOnC

-This repo contains my own experiments on C.
+This repo contains my own experiments on C. If you want to, you are welcome to review the code and add issues.

 Current version contains:
 - **Graph structure**